 Le Moyne and Magnolia

-6. Enjoy a family-style roast, enjoy the view at River Roast
+Enjoy a Family-Style Roast with Views at River Roast

 There's so much to love about River Roast . . . where to start?
 The concept, if you can't guess by the name, is roasts.
 Not the type smothered in gravy . . . not that we'd turn our shoulder to that.
 Think more like a roasted chicken.
 There are meat, fish and veggie roasts that live on the menu everyday and one rotating roast a month.
 The coolest part?
 They carve your dinner right at the table.